Superatom

 In chemistry, a superatom is any cluster of atoms that seem to exhibit some of the properties of elemental atoms.
 One example of a superatom is the cluster Al_{13}^{−}.

 Sodium atoms, when cooled from vapor, naturally condense into clusters, preferentially containing a magic number of atoms (2, 8, 20, 40, 58, etc.), with the outermost electron of each atom entering an orbital encompassing all the atoms in the cluster.
 Superatoms tend to behave chemically in a way that will allow them to have a closed shell of electrons, in this new counting scheme.

+Superhalogens

+Superhalogens are atom clusters with a higher electron affinity than chlorine, the atom with the highest electron affinity (3.62 eV).
+The concept was first formalized by Gennady L. Gutsev and Alexander I. Boldyrev in 1981.
+They were first clearly experimentally identified in 1999, precipitating a wave of subsequent research in the field.

+Superalkalis

+Superalkalis are atom clusters with a lower ionization energy than caesium, the atom with the lowest ionization energy (3.89 eV).
+The concept was first formalized by Gutsev and Boldryev in 1982.